haimamire/odin-landing-page/README.md

-This is the second project of The Odin Project Foundations course.
-In this one, I will have to do a homepage from scratch, using the basic HTML and CSS knowledge I learned so far.
+This is the second project of The Odin Project Foundations Course.
+In this one, I will have to do a homepage from scratch, using the basic HTML and CSS knowledge I've learned so far.